 Knowing which parts of the plant can cause trouble helps you keep your cat safe.
 If your cat shows any unusual signs after contact with or eating the plant, it’s best to talk to your vet right away.

-How Cats Can Get Irritated by Pinto Bean Plants?
+How Can Cats Get Irritated by Pinto Bean Plants?

 Cats can get irritated by pinto bean plants in two main ways